swt30/thesis/chapters/05-migration/05-migration.md

 This could be a dramatic change such as the transition between a liquid and a vapour, or it could be more subtle such as a change in the crystalline structure of ice.

 Phase transitions occur within my planetary models when the temperature and pressure cross a phase boundary.
-For example, [@fig:pressure-temperature-profiles] shows how several different planetary temperature--pressure structures each span different phases within pressure--temperature.^[Recall that these boundaries are not necessarily well-defined at high temperatures and pressures because the behaviour of water has yet to be measured in these regions.]
+For example, [@fig:pressure-temperature-profiles] shows how several different planetary temperature--pressure structures each span different phases within pressure--temperature space.^[Recall that these boundaries are not necessarily well-defined at high temperatures and pressures because the behaviour of water has yet to be measured in these regions.]

 ![
   Example pressure--temperature profiles for watery planet interiors.